 In a large cooking pot, finely chop the onion and sauce over a low-medium heat until golden.
 Don’t crisp or burn.
 This step can take 25-45 minutes.

-Add finely chopped jalapeño to onion and sauce for 2 minutes
+Add finely chopped jalapeño, cumin seed and mustard seed to onion and sauce for 2 minutes

 Add chopped cabbage to pot and stir well to coat with onion and jalapeño.